-- identifying, in the case of companies, the chain of control, its beneficial owners and persons who perform management and control activities as well as its economic/financial situation: - checking the reliability and reputation of the third party, with particular attention to criminal records and/or charges; in the case of companies, legal entities and associations, the check must be made with respect to their beneficial owners and those who perform management and control activities; - determining the capabilities and experience required for the execution of the contract; - verifying whether the third party meets the requirements for operating in accordance with the provisions of applicable law; - identifying any risks which could be associated with the third party; - the contract that governs the relationship must contain a commitment from the third party to comply with the applicable anti-corruption legislation and the principles contained in the present Guidelines, with the Group being entitled, in the event of default, to demand early termination of the relationship and compensation for any damage; - the contract that governs the relationship must contain a commitment from the third party to report to the Company's Anti-Corruption Manager any request for money or other benefits, received by the third party, by whoever made, or of which it has become aware, aimed at the performance or omission of a function/activity in relation to the performance of the contract; - payments must be made exclusively on an account held by the third party account holder which preferably should be opened with a Group bank.
+- the start of the relationship must be preceded by due diligence aimed at: - identifying, in the case of companies, the chain of control, its beneficial owners and persons who perform management and control activities as well as its economic/financial situation; - checking the reliability and reputation of the third party, with particular attention to criminal records and/or charges; in the case of companies, legal entities and associations, the check must be made with respect to their beneficial owners and those who perform management and control activities; - determining the capabilities and experience required for the execution of the contract; - verifying whether the third party meets the requirements for operating in accordance with the provisions of applicable law; - identifying any other corruption risks, such as possible situations of conflict of interest, which could be associated with the third party; - the contract that governs the relationship must contain a commitment from the third party to comply with the applicable anti-corruption legislation and the principles contained in the present Guidelines, with the Group being entitled, in the event of default, to demand early termination of the relationship and compensation for any damage; - the contract that governs the relationship must contain a commitment from the third party to report to the Company's Anti-Corruption Manager any request for money or other benefits, received by the third party, by whoever made, or of which it has become aware, aimed at the performance or omission of a function/activity in relation to the performance of the contract; - payments must be made exclusively on an account held by the third party account holder which preferably should be opened with a Group bank.
 In the event of opening accounts with the Group, the due diligence obligations relating to the chain of control, the beneficial owners, the persons that perform management and control activities and the reputation of the third party as defined above, are considered to be waived; - it is not permitted to make payments in cash or payments in a country other than that where the third party is based or to a party other than the latter.